 2. Mills Lake, Loch Vale, and Lake Haiyaha loop - From the Bear Lake or Glacier Gorge trailheads, embark on a moderate hike to any or all of these three high altitude lakes for stunning views and relaxing fishing.
 Each lake offers something a little different: Mills Lake's size grants plenty of areas to cast without intrusion, Loch Vale offers great fishing both in the lake and along Icy Brook at both the inlet and outlet of the lake, and Lake Haiyaha is surrounded by giant boulders that provide plenty of cover for fish habitat.
 When at the lakes be sure to look for fish cruising just below the surface near the shores or along the edge of the shallow shelf.

-5. The Big Thompson River - Below Lake Estes.
-Perhaps one of the most popular and productive fishing spots around Estes Park, you can find a variety of fish, including non-trout species, in these waters and locals and visitors alike enjoying the area.
+5. The Big Thompson River Below Lake Estes - Perhaps one of the most popular and productive fishing spots around Estes Park, you can find a variety of fish, including non-trout species.
 The best time of day is in the evening, as the pressure decreases.

 1. Check in with a local flyshop to see what the hot flies are during your visit.
 Local experts will have the best knowledge on the types of flies that are most likely to bring in a good catch.